 The above video in all its analog glory is from the same era when I saw the parade as a child.
 I have very vivid memories of the light up snails and the dragon.
 Seeing it last Wednesday was such an amazing experience since I was transported back 20-plus years.
 Yes, I cried.
 I turn 30 next month and I’m totally taking it in stride, but I do feel like making a trip back

 to childhood to see this parade was something that’s helping me ease into it.

 I don’t hate technology (okay, maybe a little) but I find these slow, old-school floats beautiful, the catchy and repetitive music endearing, and the characters charming.
-I saw some videos of other modern Disney parades, tricked out with video screens and LED lights, and it was downright overwhelming.
+Youtube has some videos of other modern Disney parades, tricked out with video screens and LED lights, and it was downright overwhelming.
 Did you know that this parade, which debuted in 1972, has over 500,000 bulbs?
 It has “retired” a few times and returned, but you never know.
 Which is why I had to make my pilgrimage.